Updated for 2018

 Cons: Potentially low sale price compared with other 3d printing business ideas here, but plenty of opportunity to scale relatively easily.

 Every now and then, a craze sweeps the world and everyone gets excited about something.
 Sure these are often a flash in the pan, relatively speaking – and nearly everyone is too slow to react to make a business from them.
 But things are changing…

 With 3D printing, if you have an idea, you can create it something overnight.
 It allows you the luxury of speed.
 This is great, because with a good idea and the speed to do it with, you can launch new exciting products and gain fast press publicity off of the back of the trend.

-In the past I explained the HODOR door-stop reference (only really makes sense if you’re a Game Of Thrones fan I’m afraid) – and since then we’ve had the Pokémon Go craze.
+In the past I explained the HODOR door-stop reference, which could be made from filament (only really makes sense if you’re a Game Of Thrones fan I’m afraid) – and since then we’ve had the Pokémon Go craze.
 You may or may not be aware of the ins and outs, but essentially it involved everyone in the world, mindlessly chasing invisible Pokémon everywhere.

 And to catch them, you needed to have a steady finger.
 Except a of people don’t seem to have one of those, so Pokémon ‘aimers’ were devised.
 There were different designs for different phones.